-We have outstanding indebtedness and our ability to incur additional indebtedness under our various credit facilities is subject to and potentially restricted by customary requirements and borrowing base formulas.
-As of December 31, 2022, Landsea Homes had approximately \$514 million outstanding under its various credit facilities and loan agreements, with approximately \$161 million of additional borrowing capacity, subject to customary borrowing base requirements.
+We have outstanding indebtedness and our ability to incur additional indebtedness under our credit facility is subject to and potentially restricted by customary requirements and borrowing base formulas.
+As of December 31, 2023, Landsea Homes had approximately \$565.0 million outstanding under its credit facility and the Senior Notes (as defined below), both of which are unsecured indebtedness, with approximately \$262.6 million of additional borrowing capacity, subject to customary borrowing base requirements.
 Our indebtedness could have detrimental consequences, including the following:

-- our ability to obtain additional financing as needed for working capital, land acquisition costs, building costs, other capital expenditures, or general corporate purposes, or to refinance existing indebtedness before its scheduled maturity, may be limited; - · we will need to use a portion of cash flow from operations to pay interest and principal on our indebtedness, which will reduce the funds available for other purposes; - if we are unable to comply with the terms of the agreements governing our indebtedness, the holders of that indebtedness could accelerate that indebtedness and exercise other rights and remedies against us;

-• the terms of any refinancing may not be as favorable as the debt being refinanced, if at all.
+- our ability to obtain additional financing as needed for working capital, land acquisition costs, building costs, other capital expenditures, or general corporate purposes, or to refinance existing indebtedness before its scheduled maturity, may be limited; - · we will need to use a portion of cash flow from operations to pay interest and principal on our indebtedness, which will reduce the funds available for other purposes; - if we are unable to comply with the terms of the agreements governing our indebtedness, the holders of that indebtedness could accelerate that indebtedness and exercise other rights and remedies against us; - the terms of any refinancing may not be as favorable as the debt being refinanced, if at all.